Go to integrated search

 The facility’s inconsistent explanations regarding the footage supported an inference of intentional concealment rather than accidental loss.

-Legal counsel advised that such conduct may satisfy both the “physical evidence” and “intent to impair availability” elements required for destruction of evidence.
+Legal counsel advised that such conduct may satisfy both the “physical evidence” and “intent to impair availability” elements required for tampering with evidence.

-Accordingly, a criminal complaint was deemed legally viable under Washington D.C.
-Law.
+Accordingly, a criminal complaint was deemed legally viable under Washington D.C. .aw.

 This section explains the client’s decision following the legal advisory and the scope of representation that followed.